kevin-hogan/blackbox/README.md

 ## Snort integration

 This tool is currently configured to work with Snort IDS.
-For testing purposes, I've created a very simple rule in the `snort/blackbox.rules` file that will throw an alert on detecting any packet with "POST" in it.
+For testing purposes, I've created a very simple rule in the `snort/blackbox.rules` file that will throw an alert on detecting any attempt to SSH.

-To see this in action, start up Blackbox, then type `h2 wget --post-data "qwerty" h1` in the Mininet CLI.
-You'll then see the "Under Attack!" alert message appear in the Ryu console as well as a printout of the packet that triggered the alert.
-In addition to printing the alert, the application will respond by installing a flow that drops packets originating from the IP that caused the alert.
-See `dump_alert` in `snort_learning_switch.py`.
+To see this in action, start up Blackbox, then type `h2 wget h1` in the Mininet CLI.
+This should retrieve an `index.html` file just fine, as a simple webserver is running on `h1`.
+If you then run `h2 ssh h1`, you'll see the "SSH Attempt Detected" alert message appear in the Ryu console.
+In addition to printing the alert, the application will respond by installing a flow that drops all packets originating from the IP that caused the alert (so a follow-up run of `h2 wget h1` will fail).
+See `dump_alert` in `snort_learning_switch.py` for the implementation.

 ## Upcoming enhancements